seqscope/cartloader/docs/reference/feature_customization.md

 - `--feature-type-ref-colidx-name` (int): 0-based column index for feature name.
 - `--feature-type-ref-colidx-type` (int): 0-based column index for feature type.

+---
 ## Outputs

-- `--out-csv`: Filtered rows from the input CSV/TSV, gzipped.
-Overwrites existing file.
+A CSV/TSV file contains the remaining features.

-- `--out-record` (optional): TSV mapping each feature to a `filtering` reason; empty when a feature is kept.
+If `--out-record` is set, a TSV mapping each feature to a `filtering` reason; empty when a feature is kept.